slamora/brackets-wiki/Brackets-JSDocs-Guidelines.md

 Markdown formatting is supported, so it will be reflected in the API Docs.

+### Exceptions

+Only code with JSDoc annotations will show up in the API Docs, with the following exceptions:

+* Dependencies

 ## Generating Documents

 The [apify nodejs app](http://github.com/jbalsas/apify) is used to generate the Brackets API Docs.